ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 - `--check-immutable-storage`: Checks if every evidence is also present in a Cloud Object Storage bucket and is protected by a retention period of at least 365 days.
 Appends `com.ibm.immutable_storage` evidence to the summary.
    - See [`cocoa locker`](#cocoa-locker) section on how to configure the Cloud Object Storage bucket.
 - `--dry-run`: Has an effect when combined with `--check-immutable-storage`.
 If used, `com.ibm.immutable_storage` evidence is only appended to the summary but it does not get uploaded to the evidence locker.
+- `--clone-dir`: An optional parameter to determine the clone path of Evidence Repository, by default it will clone the repo /tmp directory
+- `--initialized`: Optional flag which assume the evidence locker is already cloned in the provided location `--clone-dir` or `/tmp/`.
+- `--evidences-path`: To create a summary from the local evidences which are stroed in a cache, this field is used to rpovide the path of the file where all the evidences are present in the array.

 Run the command: